Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Observational Appearance

+where $m = M/M_\odot$ \citep{2017ApJ...849...47L}.
+Note that the neutrino trapping by the disk is irrelevant here, since the peak accretion rates in all of our simulations are much lower than the corresponding trapping accretion rate \citep{2017ApJ...849...47L}.

-If the accretion disk is highly magnetized and the rapidly spinning BH is threaded by magnetic field lines that connect the event horizon to distant plasma, the BH’s rotational energy can be extracted via the Blandford–Znajek (BZ) mechanism \citep{1977MNRAS.179..433B}.
-This process drives a Poynting-flux-dominated jet, which can be self-collimated by the strong toroidal magnetic field generated by the rapidly rotating central engine \citep{2000PhR...325...83L, 2001PhR...345....1V}, with an estimated luminosity of $L_{BZ}=10^{50} \, a_*^2 (M/3M_{\odot})^2(B/10^{15} G)^2 \ {\rm erg \ s^{-1}}$ \citep{1977MNRAS.179..433B}.
+On the other hand, if the accretion disk is highly magnetized and the rapidly spinning BH is threaded by magnetic field lines that connect the event horizon to distant plasma, the BH’s rotational energy can be extracted via the Blandford-Znajek (BZ) mechanism \citep{1977MNRAS.179..433B}.
+This process drives a Poynting-flux-dominated jet, which can be self-collimated by the strong toroidal magnetic field generated by the rapidly rotating central engine \citep{2000PhR...325...83L, 2001PhR...345....1V}, with an estimated luminosity of